GenesysCloudBlueprints/genesys-cloud-event-streaming-blueprint/blueprint/index-draft.md

  * `AWS_ACCESS_KEY_ID` - The AWS Access Key you must set up in your Amazon account to allow the AWS Terraform provider to act against your account.
  * `AWS_SECRET_ACCESS_KEY` - The AWS Secret you must set up in your Amazon account to allow the AWS Terraform provider to act against your account.

-You must set the environment variables in the same directory that you run the Terraform commands.
+Set the environment variables in the same directory that you run the Terraform commands.

 ### Configure your Terraform build